 How We Helped UCONN | NEW PHARMACY & BIOLOGY BUILDING

 Air valves are used in research ductwork system to provide precise air volume and pressurization to critical spaces, animal cage racks, bio-safety cabinets, and fume hoods.
 HEPA-filtered air is provided to vivarium spaces to protect laboratory animals.
 Research space includes radioisotope fume hood laboratory.
 Hazardous exhaust air systems separate from main system exhausts by dilution plume exhaust fans to prevent intake air entrainment.
-Principals of New York Engineers performed this project while at previous firms.
+Principals of NY Engineers performed this project while at previous firms.